karim-eg/RockPaperScissors/README.md

 <br>

 ## Contribute 🙌
-💛 If You Want To Write This Game In A Different Language You Know, You Can Open A Pull Request
+💛 If You Want To Write This Game In A Different Language You Know, You Can Open A Pull Request.

 <br>